UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 more specific terms than the user is querying for.
 We will construct a querying approach that navigates hierarchical lithologic vocabularies to ensure that matching is intuitive.
-These improvements will be further augmented by automated entity extraction [@sec:geologic-entities].
+These improvements will be further augmented by automated entity extraction ([@sec:geologic-entities]).

-## Feedback interfaces
+## Feedback interfaces {#sec:feedback}

-One major gap in our current system is the lack of tools to provide feedback over geologic data being accumulated in the system, in particular those datasets being ingested from TA1 [@sec:map-ingestion] and accumulated by geologic entity characterization [@sec:geologic-entities].
+One major gap in our current system is the lack of tools to provide feedback over geologic data being accumulated in the system, in particular those datasets being ingested from TA1 ([@sec:map-ingestion]) and accumulated by geologic entity characterization ([@sec:geologic-entities]).
 We need to start building and exposing feedback tools to allow data augmentation and correction.
 We have many of the infrastructure needed to build such tools (e.g., login systems, data visualization interfaces) but we have not yet built specific UI "widgets" for feedback.
 The one exception is the table interface for map curation, but this is not yet ready for external testing.
 Map feature correction interfaces are